Spirituality

 The special task of councillors requires patience, tenacity, studiousness, and the capacity for sustained thought.

-For more information about the spirituality of councils, click on one of the links below:
+For more information about council spirituality, click on a link below:

 • Councillor freedom.
 Pastors need to give councillors the freedom to do their work thoroughly.